Introduction to The Mystics

 First Person Mystics: Introduction

-First Person mystics bow to ultimate reality, Creator, as a total mystery, a knowing called “unknowing.”
+For Christian Mystics such as Meister Eckhart, the north star of their spiritual practice is Creator, the First Person of the Holy Trinity.
+In this dimension of awareness, people bow to ultimate, divine reality as a total mystery, a knowing called “unknowing.”
 Both Hebrew and Christian scripture tell us that the First Person experience can’t be nailed down with words, theories, theologies, stories, or images.
 The Creator is beyond sensual experience, and yet when mystics experience Creator, they will all use analogies and metaphors from the physical world for their experience.
 Most mystics will say that the only portal to the Creator is the time-portal of Now.
 We can’t remember, describe, or imagine Creator.
-Rather, it’s a direct experience of a sacred Nothing which can give one goosebumps, and glimpses of music and beauty.
-One receives a glimpse of holy majesty that transcends all physical reality.
+Rather, it’s a direct experience of a sacred Nothing which can give one goosebumps, and glimpses of rapture and beauty.
+When one’s consciousness turns toward the First Person of the Trinity, one receives a glimpse of holy majesty that transcends all physical reality.

 This experience can only be experienced Now, always Now.
 Now is the portal to what the Gospels call “eternal life.”
 Every moment Now is a window into eternity which dances within everyday time.
 When, as a twenty-something, I converted from Lutheran to Roman Catholic, I learned to make the sign of the cross over my body.
 Now I understand this cross-making as one way to remind myself that I live at the crossroad of eternity and time, just as Jesus did.
 In the vertical dimension, we live in eternity, and in the horizontal dimension we live in linear time.
 The two dimensions of time cross in our hearts.